-The EX21 is an easy-to-use, compact, lightweight projector with a built-in speaker.
-It offers up to 2200 lumens of white and color light output (brightness) and provides a native SVGA resolution.
+The EX31/EX51/EX71 is an easy-to-use, compact, lightweight projector with a built-in speaker.
+It offers up to 2500 lumens of white and color light output (brightness).
+It also provides a native SVGA (EX31), XGA (EX51), or WXGA (EX71) resolution.
 You can connect it to a wide range of computers and video sources.
+You can also project JPEG files from a USB storage device (EX51/EX71 only).